heapwolf/Porter/README.md

 # Deeds.js
 Deeds is a very simple client side Data Access Layer.
 An abstraction meant to reduce the boiler plate code associated with making ajax calls.
 Currently this uses jQuery to make ajax requests.
-This will get replaced eventually, and deeds will become node.js module-capable.
+There are plans to remove the dependency eventually, as well as make node.js module-capable.

 ### How Does it work?
 Here is a very trivial example.
 An application defines several calls to the Middle-end which are grouped by the HTTP verb that they will use.